+To prove irreducibility, we need methods from computability theory.
+To emphasize this, we put Lemma~\ref{undecidable} in its own section, Section~\ref{spacevstime}.
+We prove with the halting problem in Lemma~\ref{undecidable} that it is undecidable whether a set is in $\P$, and therefore, whether a set in $\DSPACE(\log^k(n))$ is in $\DTISP(\poly,\log^k(n))$ for~$k>1$.

+In Section~\ref{conclusion}, we show other $\P$-incomplete problems, and that there is no parallel algorithm with efficient speedup for any $\P$-complete problem.

-Baker, Gill, and Solovay have proved the relativization barrier for P versus NP\cite{baker1975relativizations}.
-Like the P versus NP problem, the L versus P problem cannot be solved with diagonalization alone.
-Nor can it be solved by computability methods alone.
-One also needs methods from complexity theory.
-In this paper, we combine these concepts.
-In section \ref{relativ}, we explain why we can circumvent the relativization barrier.
+Baker, Gill, and Solovay have proved the relativization barrier for P versus NP~\cite{baker1975relativizations}.
+Any proof separating L from P also must not relativize.
+In Section~\ref{relativ}, we explain why the proof in our paper circumvents the relativization barrier.